-The Best Healthy Pumpkin Turkey Chili for this fall!
+This is The Best Healthy Pumpkin Turkey Chili for this fall!
 This chili recipe can be made in a slow cooker, instant pot or on the stovetop.
 It is packed with autumn flavors, protein, and veggies.
 This turkey chili recipe can also be made Paleo, Keto and Whole30.

-Why Pumpkin Puree in Chili Recipe
+Why Pumpkin Puree in a Chili Recipe

-It makes it Sweet and Creamy!
+The answer is simple, It makes it sweet and creamy!

 Originally, I was adding the pumpkin puree just because I have been obsessed with everything pumpkin lately.
 But this pumpkin chili came out so creamy.

-Health Benefits in This Fall Chili
+Health Benefits in This Fall-flavored Chili

-1. Pumpkin is Rich in Fiber.
+1. Pumpkins are Rich in Fiber.

 I remember growing up my mom would always steam sweet pumpkin for me as a snack to hold me over from that after-school cravings.

 2. Regulate Blood Pressure and Blood Sugar